aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/image/convert-an-excel-chart-to-image/_index.md

 |![todo:image_alt_text](convert-an-excel-chart-to-image_4.png)|

 1. Set up a project, with references, as described above.
 1. Convert the chart to an image dynamically.
-Following is the code used by the component to accomplish the task.
+The following code is used by the component to accomplish the task.
 The code is similar to the previous one:

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-ConvertAnExcelChartToImage-1.go" >}}